Response theory for nonequilibrium steady-states of open quantum systems: Heat flows, entropy and entropy production

 \section{Heat flows, entropy and entropy production}

-As stressed by Alicki and others \cite{alicki89,alicki06,levy14b,trushechkin2016perturbative}, although LGKS operators can not generically be associated with an underling Hamiltonian, a thermodynamic consistency requires this association, as an otherwise master equation will not correctly thermalize a system.
+As stressed by Alicki and others \cite{alicki89,alicki06,levy14b,trushechkin2016perturbative}, although LGKS operators cannot generically be associated with an underling Hamiltonian, a thermodynamic consistency requires this association, as a consistent microscopic description of dissipation is not otherwise possible.
 To accomplish this faithfully, the LGKS operators requires information on the eigenstrcture of the system whose transitions they promote, as encoded by the detail balance relationship between their transition rates.
 As we have shown above, to accurately obey these constraints in the presence of a perturbation requires care.